montogeek/laravel-docs-es/templates.md

 	Hello, {!! $name !!}.

 > **Note:** Be very careful when echoing content that is supplied by users of your application.
-Always use the triple curly brace syntax to escape any HTML entities in the content.
+Always use the double curly brace syntax to escape any HTML entities in the content.

 #### If Statements